 Journalist defending persecuted Christians in Nigeria, Luka Binniyat was due to appear in court yesterday.
 But Christian Solidarity International, an organization that promotes religious freedom and human dignity, revealed on Twitter that the judge did not show up for the trial.

-Luka Binniyat (@Kindusluka), the courageous Christian journalist from #kaduna state-in #Nigeria, had a court hearing today, as the government continues to try to prosecute him for his reporting on the #genocide against Christians in his state.
+Luka Binniyat (@Kindusluka), the courageous Christian journalist from #kaduna state-in #Nigeria, had a court hearing today, as the government continued to try to prosecute him for his reporting on the #genocide against Christians in his state.

 The judge didn't show up. pic.twitter.com/vqOPhFwIn3